Pr3mR4jendran/mkfile-windows/README.md

 ### EXAMPLE
 `mkfile -size 1048576 -fname mydummyfile.txt`

-This example creates a dummy file named mydummyfile.txt with a size of 1048576 bytes in the current directory.
+This example creates a dummy file named mydummyfile.txt with a size of 1 MB in the current directory.